University at Albany, SUNY: College of Nanotechnology, Science, and Engineering

-Undergraduate and graduate (MS and PhD) programs are offered by all three departments.
+Undergraduate and graduate (MS and PhD) programs are offered by all four departments.
 The BS program in Computer Science and BS Program in Electrical & Computer Engineering received ABET accreditation in 2022.

-In December 2022, it was announced that the College and UAlbany would be reunifying with the College of Nanoscale Science & Engineering (CNSE), which had been affiliated since 2014 with SUNY Polytechnic Institute.
+In December 2022, it was announced that the College and UAlbany would be reunifying with the College of Nanoscale Science & Engineering, which had been affiliated since 2014 with SUNY Polytechnic Institute.
+In August 2023, the reunification was completed and the name of the college was changed from the College of Engineering and Applied Sciences to the College of Nanotechnology, Science, and Engineering.

 Rockefeller College of Public Affairs and Policy

 The Rockefeller College of Public Affairs and Policy, created in 1981, was named for former U.S. vice president and governor of New York Nelson Rockefeller.
 It is home to UAlbany's departments of Political Science and Public Administration and Policy.

 While providing educational preparation for academic and public service careers, it undertakes research on public problems and issues, and assists in the continuing professional development of government executives.
 It offers assistance to the federal and New York State governments, as well as to foreign nations and international organizations, to meet the responsibilities of contemporary citizenship and governance.
 Such assistance includes special courses and conferences, research and consultation, and publications for the dissemination of information.

 The college offers degree programs that range from bachelor's level study in political science and public policy, to master's programs in political science, public administration and public policy, to doctorates in political science and public administration.
 Research centers within the college include the Center for Legislative Development, the Center for Policy Research, the Center for Women in Government and Civil Society, the Institute for Traffic Safety Management & Research, and the Center for International Development.